AI Trail Analysis

 - sun protection

-Sturdy hiking boots are crucial for the rocky terrain.
-Ample water and snacks are necessary for the uphill climb.
-Trekking poles can aid stability on rocky sections, and layers are recommended due to elevation and potential weather changes.
+Sturdy hiking boots with good ankle support are crucial due to the rocky terrain.
+Ample water and snacks are necessary for the 3.4-mile out-and-back with significant elevation gain.
+A high-clearance vehicle is essential for accessing the trailhead, and trekking poles can aid stability on rocky or steep sections.

 Safety tips⌄